numbbo/coco/README.md

 >
 > This repository contains the source files for the `coco` framework.
 > If you don't want to *extend* the framework, you probably don't need this!
-> Instead, use the language bindings of your choice from the package repository for your language (e.g. PyPI for Python, crates.io for Rust, ...).
+> See instead the [new documentation](https://numbbo.it/getting-started) and use the language bindings of your choice from the package repository for your language (e.g. PyPI for Python, crates.io for Rust, ...).

 > [!CAUTION]
 >